TheEngineRoom-UniGe/ARMOR_OWLOOP/injected_armor_msgs/README.md

 # armor_msgs

-This RO package has been imported from [EmaroLab](https://github.com/EmaroLab/armor_msgs).
+This ROS package has been imported from [EmaroLab](https://github.com/EmaroLab/armor_msgs).

 It contains the definition of all the [Services](https://github.com/EmaroLab/armor_msgs/tree/master/srv) and [Messages](https://github.com/EmaroLab/armor_msgs/tree/master/msg) used by **a ROS Multi-Ontology Reference** ([arMOR](https://github.com/EmaroLab/armor)) architecture.